-Intravenous, or IV, sedation is the strongest level of sedation we offer.
+Intravenous, or IV, sedation is the strongest level of a sedative that we offer.
 The intensity of sights, smells, and other sensations will be lower during your procedure.
 IV sedation is administered through the vein where it enters your bloodstream and begins to work immediately.
-Our staff is able to control the level of sedation throughout the procedure to ensure you receive the proper dosage.
+Our staff is able to control the level administered throughout the procedure to ensure you receive the proper dosage.

 You may need medical clearance from your doctor or physician if you have any of the following conditions:

 - Cardiac disease